Mahalakshmi0807/Youtube-Channel-Analytics-and-Forecasting-/README.md

 ## 🎯 Project Objectives

+To build a real-time, interactive Power BI dashboard that helps YouTube creators analyze their video performance — including views, engagement, revenue, and audience behavior — and forecast future trends.

+This dashboard converts raw YouTube data into insights that guide better content planning and growth strategies.
 - To analyze YouTube video performance and identify key engagement factors.
 - To visualize content trends, traffic sources, and monetization metrics through Power BI.
 - To build a machine learning model that predicts video performance levels (Low, Medium, High).